goetting/ez-flux/README.md

   renderData(weather);
 }
 ```
 You may freely use this behavour to orchestrate more complex workflows.
-The ezFlux will still emit the propper events for actions triggered and states changed to anyone subscribed.
+The EZFlux instance will still emit the propper events for actions triggered and states changed to anyone subscribed.

 ### Middleware

-EZFlux allow _beforeActions_ and _afterActions_ to be called with any action of a state scope.
+With any actions _beforeActions_ and _afterActions_ will be executed when given.
 Just like actions, these methods may be async.
-Also, they will cancel an action by not returning an Object or a Promise<Object>.
+Also, they will cancel an action if no Object or Promise<Object> was returned.

 ```JS
 import EZFlux from 'ez-flux';